-- Develop the professional attitudes, manners and ethical values of integrity and respect for human dignity; compassion, dedication and social responsibilities towards the interaction with peers, patients, families, and health professionals. - Apply basic precepts of the medical profession: altruism, respect, compassion, honesty, integrity and confidentiality, to the needs of patients that supersedes self-interest.
+- Demonstrate professional attitudes, manners and ethical values of integrity, compassion, and respect for human dignity; dedication and social responsibility. - Promote collaboration with peers, patients, families, and health professionals in patient management plans - Apply basic precepts of the medical profession: altruism, respect, compassion, honesty, integrity, and confidentiality, to the needs of patients that supersedes self-interest.